SWISS WEALTH MANAGEMENT - THE NEW ENVIRONMENT FOR AMERICAN CLIENTS

 To attract American clients, Swiss banks are sharpening their focus and intensifying their efforts.
 Swiss SEC-registered investment advisors, ranging from aggressive hunters to more conservative independent wealth managers, offer tailored wealth management solutions that prioritize long-term relationships and individually-designed strategies.
 These advisors have fiduciary obligations and prioritize their clients' interests and the independent wealth managers are are not bound by any in-house investments.

-Accessing Swiss wealth management has never been easier.
-The AW+SWITZERLAND platform serves as a comprehensive directory of Swiss SEC-registered investment advisors and other service providers such as US tax advisors, lawyers, and Swiss trustees.
-Through AW+SWITZERLAND, clients can make direct contact with Swiss wealth managers and receive personalized e-introductions, ensuring a seamless and efficient process.
+Accessing Swiss wealth management services has never been easier.
+The AW+SWITZERLAND platform serves as an informative directory of Swiss SEC-registered investment advisors and other service providers such as US tax advisors, lawyers, Swiss trustees, citizenship and residence planners, and more.
+Through AW+S, clients can make direct contact with Swiss wealth managers and other experts and receive personalized e-introductions, ensuring an efficient process.

 Americans are warmly welcomed into the world of Swiss wealth management.
 Whether you're an experienced investor or just starting out, Swiss SEC-registered investment advisors offer a range of options to cater to various investment levels.
 With the guidance of your chosen Swiss wealth manager, you can embark on your Swiss wealth management journey from the comfort of your own home.